Indexing

 Show indexable post types

 Lists all post types that will be indexed.
-If a desired post type is not in the list, make sure that the
+If a desired post type is not in the list, read this section on how to fix this.

 Purge the index table